zipibz/pharmacy-lookup/readme.md

 In response, the API will return a JSON string with the name, address, and distance between the input latitude/longitude and the location of the pharmacy.

 ## Technology
-To accomplish this task, I decided to add an extra challenge by developing it on Laravel.
-Since I have no prior experience with PHP or Laravel, I thought this would be the best learning opportunity.
+To accomplish this task, I decided to add an extra challenge by developing it on Laravel, PHP, and MySQL.
+Since I had no prior experience with PHP or Laravel, I thought this would be the best learning opportunity.

 ## Architecture
 Since this was my first time working with the framework, I decided to keep the architecture simple by using routes, a model, and a controller.
 Here is a high level overview of how the system functions:

 ![Overview](overview.png)

 In order to dive a little deeper into the functionality of the code, I have attached a sequence diagram that shows, for this particular use case, the events that external actors generate, their order, and possible inter-system events.
 ![Sequence Diagram](sequence.png)